 Tasha got the bathroom, and it didn't take her long to make the connection to crying in the shower.
 Soon enough she became somewhat of an expert in making people tear up.
 We spoke to Tasha about her sweet and sad attempt to display invisible heartache.

 I feel like I should start by asking, are you a big crier?

 Growing up crying was always something I tried to hold back.
-But as I got older and went through things like losing my mum I came to realise it's actually very therapeutic to just let it out.
+But as I got older and went through things like losing my mom, I came to realize it's actually very therapeutic to just let it out.
 So this series is a bit of a representation of myself, as well as me trying to help others by having little cry-therapy sessions.
 I really did get to know some of my friends more through this, crying together forms a unique bond.